nucleic/enaml/docs/source/get_started/anatomy.rst

 In the startup file, there are a couple of things to note:

 - the import of the ``.enaml`` file into the Python namespace
 - the creation of a toolkit specific application object.

 Since the Enaml language is not valid Python (remember, Enaml is a *superset* of Python), it must be transformed before it can be used from Python.
 The ``enaml.imports()`` context manager is the gateway which makes this transformation possible.
-From within that context, Python’s import statement can be used to import ``.enaml`` files into a module’s namespace.
+From within that context, Python's import statement can be used to import ``.enaml`` files into a module's namespace.

 The second, less magical part of the startup file is the creation of the toolkit-specific application object.
 With rare exception, this is the only time